-From the 1st of July this year, Australian online shoppers will have to pay 10% GST on any purchases made from overseas retailers that are below $1000 in value.
-It's a move that could have a big affect on the way we shop online.
+From the 1st of July this year, Australian online shoppers will pay 10% GST on any purchases made from overseas retailers that are below $1000 in value.
+It's a move that already has shoppers up in arms, and is sure to have a big affect on the way we shop online.

 Overseas businesses who meet the $75,000 sales threshold for Australian GST will have to register and charge GST from their customers, just as Australian-based businesses currently do.

 Why has this come about?
 What does it mean for Aussie consumers?
 Let's take a look at some common questions around this topic.

 While many foreign retailers and local consumers think the idea is unenforceable, and even unfair, the Australian government insists that the introduction of such a tax will help in balancing international and domestic retail.
 In Australia we pay GST on products under $1000, so it stands to reason that the same rule should apply to foreign purchases.

 Importantly, this measure will finally stop the unfair and distortionary GST low-value exemption enjoyed by foreign sellers since the introduction of the GST in 2000...
 (Scott Morrison)

 Will the GST on low-value imported goods affect me?

 How will marketplaces be treated under the new GST on imported goods?